Flying

 Hans and Bill flight planning with charts, before OZ Runways electronic flight bag.

-then two months later they abandoned the slats and brought out their new 'VG' model.
+then two months later ICP abandoned the slats and brought out their new 'VG' model.

 They haven't used slats since.